LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Subscribe returned
 ```

-By specifying `ImmediateScheduler.Instance` we've asked for a particular policy: this invokes all work on the caller's thread, and it always does so immediately, avoiding introducing any concurrency.
+By specifying `ImmediateScheduler.Instance` in the innermost call to `Observable.Range` we've asked for a particular policy: this invokes all work on the caller's thread, and it always does so immediately.
 There are a couple of reasons this is not `Range`'s default.
 (Its default is `Scheduler.CurrentThread`, which always returns an instance of `CurrentThreadScheduler`.)
 First, `ImmediateScheduler.Instance` can end up causing fairly deep call stacks—most of the other schedulers maintain work queues, so if one operator decides it has new work to do while another is in the middle of doing something (e.g., a nested `Range` operator decides to start emitting its values), instead of starting that work immediately (which will involve invoking the method that will do the work) that work can be put on a queue instead, enabling the work already in progress to finish before starting on the next thing.
 Using the immediate scheduler everywhere can cause stack overflows when queries become complex.
-The second reason `Range` does not use the immediate scheduler is so that when multiple observables are all active at once, they can all make some progress—`Range` produces all of its items as quickly as it can, so it could end up starving other operators of CPU time if it didn't use a scheduler that enabled operators to take it in turns.
+The second reason `Range` does not use the immediate scheduler by default is so that when multiple observables are all active at once, they can all make some progress—`Range` produces all of its items as quickly as it can, so it could end up starving other operators of CPU time if it didn't use a scheduler that enabled operators to take it in turns.

-Notice that the `Subscribe returned` message appears last.
-So although the `CurrentThreadScheduler` isn't quite as eager as the immediate scheduler, it still won't return to its called until it has completed all outstanding work.
+Notice that the `Subscribe returned` message appears last in both examples.
+So although the `CurrentThreadScheduler` isn't quite as eager as the immediate scheduler, it still won't return to its caller until it has completed all outstanding work.
 It maintains a work queue, enabling slightly more fairness, and avoiding stack overflows, but as soon as anything asks the `CurrentThreadScheduler` to do something, it won't return until it has drained its queue.

 Not all schedulers have this characteristic.
 Here's a variation on the earlier example in which we have just a single call to `Range`, without any nested observables.
 This time I'm asking it to use the `TaskPoolScheduler`.